OutSystems/docs-product/src/integration-with-systems/mobile-plugins/firebase/firebase-messaging.md

 For both iOS and Android.

 Firebase SDKs for Android and iOS do not support subscribing to topics for which the name contains spaces, like `TV Shows`.

+### On Transitive Dependencies

+Starting on version 4.0.0 of the plugin, builds of your app can fail if:
+1. it contains a dependency to another app, mobile or web, that includes an asset from the Firebase Cloud Messaging plugin
+2. the app doesn't include the necessary configuration files for Firebase plugins (e.g. google-services.json).

 ## On Compatibility with Firebase Performance